 A lot of my colleagues have different rotations to me, so they may work in a dispensary or may have a medicine management rotation.
 It’s quite a varied role for each pharmacist.”

 Find out more

-If you would like to find out more about our wide range of UK locum pharmacy roles, please contact our team via email or call 01785 265 605 during office hours.
+If you would like to find out more about our wide range of UK locum pharmacy roles, please register your details or call 01785 265 605 during office hours.
 You can also learn more by reading What to Expect from a Career in Locum Hospital Pharmacy.